-Custom Tokens
+Custom Access Tokens in a Workstyle

 Access tokens (and custom tokens) are assigned to an application, or when content is being edited, to modify the privileges of that activity.
 Within an access token is a collection of settings that specify the group memberships, associated privileges, integrity level and process access rights.